knutkirkhorn/system-disk/README.md

 Returns the disk on the computer where the operating system is stored (the boot disk).

 ### systemDisk.getAllConnected()
-Returns all disks that are connected to the computer.
+Returns an array of all disks that are connected to the computer.

 ## Related
 - [@knutkirkhorn/free-space](https://github.com/Knutakir/free-space) - Get the amount of free space for a drive